-The Final Exam accounts for 25% of the final course grade.
+The Final exam accounts for 25% of the final course grade.
 For exam time and date consult the course addendum.
 The time and date of the exam cannot be changed for any reason.
 Hand writing should be clear, neat and legible.

-Blue or black pens only.
+Blue or black pen are the only acceptable.